LLNL/dataracebench/README.md

   doall2-taskloop-collapse-orig-no.c,
   linear-orig-no.c,
   task-reference-orig-no.cpp
-You need a recent OpenMP compiler (e.g. gcc 6.x or later) to compile them.
+You need a recent OpenMP 4.5 compiler (e.g. gcc 7.x or later) to compile/run them.

 DataRaceBench also comes with an evaluation script (check-data-races.sh).
 The script can be used to evaluate the tools